Lbalkenhol/candl/docs/interface/interface_sampler.rst

 -------------------------------------------------

 `Optax <https://github.com/google-deepmind/optax>`__ is a library for gradient-based optimisation written for JAX.
-We show how to interface with Optax and run the ADAM minimiser in :ref:`the differentiability tutorial <Tutorials>`.
+We show how to interface with Optax and run the ADAM minimiser in :ref:`the differentiability tutorial <Tutorials and Use>`.
 Below is a quick example using the ACT DR4 likelihood and CosmoPower-JAX.
 Note that you need to have downloaded the CosmoPower SPT high-accuracy models (available `here <https://github.com/alessiospuriomancini/cosmopower/tree/main/cosmopower/trained_models/SPT_high_accuracy>`_) and placed them in your ``cosmopower_jax/trained_models`` folder.
 Like before, we initialise the likelihood and the theory code: